 Library Instruction Classroom

 Use of the Poynter Library Instruction Classroom is intended to support USF’s library instruction, research and service goals, promote user education and emphasize information literacy.
 Companion pages for this resource consist of a physical space overview, as well as a related guidelines overview that should be consulted before scheduling this area for use.
+After reviewing the space guidelines, you can request use of the space for USFSP one-time scheduled activities through the POY 218 Lab Request Form.

 Equipment & Setup